What is Coronavirus?

 - If you do NOT have symptoms, but were identified by a medical professional as a close contact of someone who has tested positive, you should quarantine at home.
 Follow Home Quarantine Guidance in case you have been infected.
 If you are an essential worker, talk to your employer to see if you may continue working with extra precautions.

 - If you have been advised to self isolate or quarantine, please follow Discontinuation of Isolation for Non Healthcare Settings for when to resume your normal activities.

 - If you do NOT have symptoms and have NOT been advised by a medical professional to quarantine at home, you may resume your normal activities.
 Minimize your interactions with others until you get your results.
 Continue to practice physical distancing, wear a face covering outside the house, and practice proper hygiene, including washing your hands.

 Why is testing important?

 Although a positive or negative result may not change your immediate treatment, it is an important factor in determining your best course of care.
 Diagnostic testing is also an essential component for health care authorities to get a better sense of how this disease is spreading.
+Testing helps identify specific areas and groups with higher rates of infection.
+Understanding these patterns is important to protect the public’s health and continue safely reopening .
 The results may help guide containment strategies, prioritize actions and help researchers determine what is needed or effective.

 Continue to practice social distancing (staying 6 feet away from other persons) and avoid large gatherings.
 Make it a habit to avoid touching your eyes, nose, and mouth with unwashed hands.
 Wash your hands often with soap and water or use an alcohol-based hand sanitizer.
 Stay home when you are sick .
 Cover your cough or sneeze with your elbow or clean tissue.
 Disinfect frequently touched objects and surfaces including your electronic devices.